Compare Cheap Pet Insurance

 Which Pet Insurance Pays the Vet Directly?

 Nearly all pet insurance companies will pay your vet directly—however, your vet may not be willing to accept direct payment from an insurance company.
 This is especially true if your vet hasn't worked with your insurance before, or had a prior bad claims experience.
-For this reason, it can be better to go with a larger pet insurance company like Petplan or Animal Friends, as your vet may be more likely to work with them direct—as your vet to be sure.
+For this reason, it can be better to go with a larger pet insurance company like Petplan, Bought by Many or Animal Friends, as your vet may be more likely to work with them direct, but ask your vet to be sure—especially if they expect payment upfront for a large vet bill.

-Since direct-to-vet payments depend on the willingness of your vet more than the insurance company in most cases, the best thing is to ask your vet.
-They won't be able to recommend an insurance company in general but they should be able to tell you which insurance companies they have or would accept direct payment from.
+Since direct-to-vet payments usually depend on the willingness of your vet more so than the insurance company, it's important to ask your vet about this.
+They won't be able to recommend an insurance company in general but they should be able to tell you which insurance companies they have or would potentially accept direct payment from.

 With a direct payment, the insurance company pays the vet directly (less the excess).
 The pet owner is only out of pocket for the amount of the excess, which they probably pay at the time of service.